hiddenmarten/helm-chart-base/README.md

 TODO list:
 - Implement statefulset support
+- Provide entities at the top of root functions for resources merged with default values in one line.
+- Review agreement with service, keep the port definable by developer, but service name should be inherited from $val
+  - The same for statefulset
+- Update all the resources to follow: `default`, `{resource}`, `override` -> `content` structure
 - Write chart examples:
   - single postgres
   - single vault
   - mono chart with vault uses postgres as a backend
   - umbrella chart with vault uses postgres as a backend
+- Write a manifests rendering in each of the charts for clarification purposes.
+- Tests with kind?
 - Improve visibility of conditions and loops better within templates (the issue basically in indents)